 Speech and What Archive began as a group of professional and emerging artists, curators, art historian and philosopher who came together find a new use-value for speech and the idea of archive.
-Initiated by A Constructed World in early 2009, the group includes Clémence de Montgolfier, Marie Gautier, Yann Sérandour, Anna Hess, Sébastien Pluot, Fabien Vallos, Etienne Bernard, Fabrice Reymond, Michele Robecchi, Matthew Rana and Guillaume Pavageau, currently based in Australia, Sweden, USA and France.
+Initiated by A Constructed World in early 2009, the group included Clémence de Montgolfier, Marie Gautier, Yann Sérandour, Anna Hess, Liv Barrett, James Deutsher, Sébastien Pluot, Fabien Vallos, Etienne Bernard, Fabrice Reymond, Michele Robecchi, Matthew Rana and Guillaume Pavageau, and were based in Australia, Sweden, USA, UK and France.

-For nearly four years the group has worked around notions about what we can and cannot say, and by doing this questions the group as a collective decision-making body.
-The Speech and What Archive Paper Room is the paper trace and trail from various organized workshops worldwide and has become the support for conversations and micro events.
-It is not only a work but a material space for research defined without apparent hierarchies.
-This is an activated area to invest in.
-It becomes the structure for new interventions and is constituted as a living archive which interacts with additional elements as the work progresses.
-The space is thus re-played or replaced as new materials are added to those already there.
-At the heart of it, we question modes of the appearance and dissemination of knowledge and transmission, the original, the re-make and re-see and re-interpret.
+For more than four years the group worked around notions about what can and cannot be said, and by doing this questioned the group as a collective decision-making body.
+The Speech and What Archive Paper Room is the paper trace and trail from various organized workshops worldwide and was the support for conversations and micro events.
+Not only a work but a material space for research defined without apparent hierarchies.
+It became the structure for interventions and was constituted as a living archive that interacted with additional elements as the work progressed.
+The space was thus re-played or replaced as new materials were added to those already there.
+At the heart of it, the project questioned modes of the appearance and dissemination of knowledge and transmission, the original, the re-make and re-see and re-interpret.

 Webdesign and WordPress theme by Guillaume Pavageau 2011